ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Settings paths

 At this point you need to replace the paths shown in the code with your own ones.The approach used in the code is one of best practice, as everything will be in one main folder 'VMSdatacall'.
-This will make it very easy to navigate between folders and to backup.So, for your own convenience it is recommended that you use the default paths as listed in the code.
+This will make it very easy to navigate between folders and to backup.
+So, for your own convenience it is recommended that you use the default paths as listed in the code.
 However, it is possible to change these by simply specifying your personal destination folders and defining the chosenpath.

 #- Settings and specific thresholds